 The outlook of the broader neighbourhood seems to be satisfactory towards pet dogs.
 Yet, a sizeable portion of the respondents did feel that most or some people in the neighbourhood dislike dogs and dog parents and cause problems.
 A stronger network of pet parents in every neighbourhood may help cities open up further not just in terms of being accepting of pet dogs, but also being more pet-friendly and having better infrastructure for pet parents and dogs.

 A majority of the respondents do feel that there is a coexistence between stray dogs and the community however they also feel like a better treatment of community animals is called for.
 Ensuring a timely, consistent and comprehensive plan for them such as sterilisation and yearly vaccinations by the local authorities, in tandem with citizens, seems to be the need of the hour - a view that has been shared by a majority of the survey participants.
 On the other hand, simultaneous structured programmes aimed at children to sensitise them regarding the proper behaviour towards community animals surely has the potential to bring down cases of stray dog bites and conflict.

-In this post, we have explored some interesting lifestyle trends that the survey has brought to light.
+, we have explored some interesting lifestyle trends that the survey has brought to light.